 Altered Personality

-Significant changes in one’s behavior, beliefs, or sense of self following the traumatic event.
-This may include feelings of detachment, loss of interest in previously enjoyed activities or hobbies, withdrawal from social interactions, or a diminished sense of future prospects.
+There are significant changes in one’s behavior, beliefs, or sense of self following the traumatic event.
+These may include feelings of detachment, loss of interest in previously enjoyed activities or hobbies, withdrawal from social interactions, or a diminished sense of future prospects.

 Heightened Reactions